Holic75/KingmakerProperFlanking/README.md

 - Wild Flanking
 - Two-Weapon Feint and Improved Two-Weapon Feint
 - Quick Dirty Trick
+- Dirty Fighting

 It also adds option to use combat maneuvers as attack (although in a bit lighter way than Closer To Tabletop - only first attack can be replaced and only during full attack action)

 It is not compatible with Closer To Tabletop mod, but it can replace it without breaking your saves.
-It requires at least Call of the Wild 1.47.
+It requires at least Call of the Wild 1.48.

 Install
 - Download and install Unity Mod Manager﻿﻿ 0.13.0 or later